 New Advanced Filter Feature & What This Means For Advanced Find

 Advanced Find is a lingering legacy feature from Dynamics CRM which Microsoft hasn't yet got around to replacing in the Unified Interface.
 In the 2020 Release Wave 1, the introduction of Advanced Filtering suggests the way ahead.

-In the latest update, a new Advanced Filter icon is shown on list views for standard and custom entities.
+In the latest update of Microsoft Dynamics 365, a new Advanced Filter icon is shown on list views for standard and custom entities.
 Clicking this opens the expression builder panel.